aerickt/steno-dictionaries/README.md

 ##### `KWR` linker with prefix strokes

-If the first stroke of an outline is a prefix, there is no need to use the `KWR` linker on the next stroke:
+If the first stroke of an outline is a prefix, there is no need to use a linker chord such as `KWR` on the next stroke:
  - `KOE/OR/TKEU/TPHAEUT` → coordinate
  - `PRE/EPLT` → preempt
  - `TK*EU/AOE/HREBG/TREUBG` - dielectric